 •We will ensure that there is no barrier for customers to express their requests, concerns or complaints, and will always be responsive to them.

 •Products and services will be designed to meet the needs of our customers.

 All our financial promotions and marketing materials are reviewed to ensure that they are appropriate for our target audience and are presented in a clear, fair and not misleading manner.

 When providing advice, our advisers obtain a detailed understanding of the customer’s needs so that our recommendations are suitable.
 We ensure that our customers understand the risks involved with any service or product offered and are aware of all fees and charges.

-We strive to keep our customers informed pre, during and post contract.
+We strive to keep our customers informed pre, during and post-contract.
 Appropriate records are held and can be provided as required on an ongoing basis.
-We have appropriate capacity for storing and processing information to ensure continuous support.
+We have the appropriate capacity for storing and processing information to ensure continuous support.
 We have no post-sale barriers in place which restrict customers’ access.

 •Conflicts of Interest Policy

 •Data Protection Policy

 •Financial Crime including Bribery & Corruption & Money Laundering